The Buddhist Coalition for Democracy

 The Call for Action lays out the composition and purpose of the group:

 We are the Buddhist Coalition for Democracy, a newly formed alliance of Buddhist sanghas and individuals representing multiple traditions and lineages.
 We welcome alliances with other civic, religious, political and legal organizations who share our values.
-We feel called upon to respond collectively to the ongoing destruction of democratic principles, institutions, and norms, the rule of law, and to the demonization and persecution of vulnerable groups.
+We feel called upon to respond collectively to the ongoing destruction of democratic principles, institutions, norms, and the rule of law, and to the demonization and persecution of vulnerable groups.
 As Buddhists, we are called to witness the suffering of the world and to mindfully, wisely, and compassionately respond to it.
 We represent a broad coalition of members with differing political philosophies—radical, progressive, liberal, centrist, and conservative—who share a common love for a thriving democracy and are committed to ensuring its survival.

 The Buddhist Coalition for Democracy stands for the following principles: